wasakabeofficial/creater_cv_format_harvard_ats/README.md

 - **`SectionCard`**: A structural container that groups related fields (Experience, Education) with collapsible capabilities to optimize the editor's workspace.
 - **`TextArea` (Harvard Optimized)**: An intelligent text editor that automatically inserts bullet points (`•`) and suggests **Action Verbs** in real-time to comply with professional standards.
 - **`DateField`**: A specialized input with a validation mask for `Month / Year` formats, ensuring the chronological consistency required by recruiters.
-- **`BulletInput`**: A hybrid component for the dynamic management of quantifiable achievements, facilitating the editing of complex lists.
 - **`DataGuard`**: A logical security component (_Headless_) that prevents accidental data loss when attempting to refresh or close the tab, protecting the **Zero-Persistence** policy.
 - **`Table`**: A management interface to quickly visualize and edit multiple data entries before the final generation.